animatlabs/animatlabs.github.io/_posts/2026-03-08-shipping-quality-dotnet-oss-release.md

 - uses: actions/attest-build-provenance@a2bbfa25375fe432b6a289bc6b6cd05ecd0c4c32  # v4.1.0
 ```

 Tags like `v6` can be moved to point to a different commit at any time.
 A compromised action author could push malicious code under the same tag.
-SHAs are immutable -- if the hash does not match, the step fails.
+SHAs are immutable.
+If the hash does not match, the step fails.

 The tradeoff is maintenance: when actions release new versions, you need to update the hash.
 Dependabot handles this automatically with weekly update PRs for both GitHub Actions and NuGet dependencies.

 One gotcha: precision matters.
-During the 2.1 publish, the `attest-build-provenance` step failed because the SHA had a single-character typo -- `ecc` instead of `ecd`.
+During the 2.1 publish, the `attest-build-provenance` step failed because the SHA had a single-character typo (`ecc` instead of `ecd`).
 The entire pipeline stopped.
 There is no "close enough" with SHA-pinning.

 ### Sigstore Build Attestation